-1 credit (grade 12) Prerequisite: A average in Advanced Art II or teacher recommendation
+1 credit (grade 12) Prerequisite: A average in Advanced Art II and teacher recommendation

 Advanced Art III is Columbian's highest level art class.
 Students work on thematic artwork based on a personal art philosophy.
 Portfolio development for college entrance will be the main objective of the class.
 Students will be prepared for college level requirements through the use of research and investigative processes learned in Advanced Art II.
 Students may need to purchase equipment for large/advanced art works.
+This course is designed for students considering a career in art.
+Please note this is not a weighted course.